-Waste removal from the site is currently being handled by two separate companies - Higgins and Dylans.
+Waste removal from the site is currently being handled by Higgins Waste.
 Waste is separated into dry recyclables, landfill and compostable waste.
+The kitchen, however, no longer has a waste contract and have been removing its own waste from the site.